Undergraduate Teaching & Learning

 A tutorial is an opportunity for you to have any questions answered; however, if you have engaged with the confusion yourself you should be able to locate the specific areas you find challenging.
 A tutorial should not be a ‘mini lecture’.
 If it becomes one, this can be due to a lack of preparation on your part, and it will be a missed opportunity.
 The more you put into your tutorial preparation, the more you will get out of it!

-Tutors will differ in their requirements for the submission of tutorial work.
-Some will require it in advance, while others may want you to bring the work with you to the tutorial; some want work delivered to their pigeonholes, and others may accept emailed submissions.
-It is important to be clear about what your Tutor requires and to comply with this.
+Tutors will differ in their requirements for the submission of tutorial work, so it is important to be clear about what your Tutor specifies and to comply with this.
 If you fail to meet the requirements, the tutorial may be postponed or cancelled.
 If for any reason you cannot complete the required work to the deadline or cannot attend a tutorial, you should always contact the Tutor in advance of the submission deadline.

 Lectures and practical classes